micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/handling_type_memory/index.md

 ## Compound types in micro-ROS

-When dealing with a type that uses a compound type, the user should recursively inspect the types in order to determine how to handle the each internal member.
+When dealing with a compound type, the user should recursively inspect the types in order to determine how to handle each internal member.

-For example in the `MyType.msg` example, when we inspect the `header` member, it looks like:
+For example in the `MyType.msg` example, the `header` member has the following structure:

 ```c
 typedef struct std_msgs__msg__Header